-There’s a lot of buzz surrounding Voice Search, an emerging trend that has marketers climbing walls upside down.
+There’s a lot of buzz surrounding Voice Search, an emerging trend with marketers climbing walls upside down.

 What’s all the fuss, and is there any substance to this trend?

-Yes, it’s true that more people are getting comfortable with using voice assistants to perform tasks like searching the web.
+Yes, more people are comfortable using voice assistants to perform tasks like searching the web.
 A report published by National Public Media says that there are more than 40M+ smart speaker users in the U.S. alone.

 And this number is expected to grow, not only in the U.S. but also Worldwide.

-Nevertheless, it seems as though there are a lot of misconceptions about the growth of smart speakers and voice search usage in particular.
-With some “studies,” saying that by 2020, more than 50% of all searches will be done using voice.
+Nevertheless, there seem to be many misconceptions about the growth of smart speakers and voice search usage in particular.
+Some “studies,” say that by 2020, more than 50% of all searches will be done using voice.
 Afaik that number is 20% at the moment.

 But, marketers love to market ideas, and perhaps in the case of voice search, rightfully so.

-Getting a head start on adapting for this technology is going to give you a solid business edge for many years to come.
-And if anything, voice assistant technology is only going to get smarter and more capable.
+Getting a head start on adapting to this technology will give you a solid business edge for many years to come.
+And if anything, voice assistant technology will only get smarter and more capable.